collielang/collie/document/docs/reference/data-type/11-container/index.md

 ---
-sidebar_label: Logical Type
+sidebar_label: Container Type
 ---

-# Logical Type
+# Container Type

 :::danger
 There is no English version of the document, please check the Chinese version